XiaoMiLuo/Coursera_Capstone/README.md

     8   Victoria Village    43.725882               -79.315572              Tim Hortons             43.725517       -79.313103      Coffee Shop
     9   Victoria Village    43.725882               -79.315572              Portugril               43.725819       -79.312785      Portuguese Restaurant

+## Methodology
+Use k-means algorithm to cluster the neighborhoods based on 1) ratio of Asian Restaurant among all venue categories, and 2) top 5 venue categories in each neighborhood.
+## Result